Locations:

 Are you a good candidate for Botox therapy?

-Your doctor may recommend Botox if your spasticity is limited to only a few muscle groups — your arms or legs, for example.
-Botulinum toxin also may be helpful when many muscles are spastic but only a few spastic muscles are causing issues.
+Your healthcare provider may recommend Botox if your spasticity is limited to only a few muscle groups — your arms or legs, for example.
+Botulinum toxin may also be helpful when many muscles are spastic but only a few spastic muscles are causing issues.

 As with any treatment method, there are pros and cons to using Botox as part of your plan for spasticity relief.